ontheedge/RepData_PeerAssessment1/PA1_template.md

 Considering everything in the previous section, the solution will replace all 10 days (marked with red) with the "average" day.
 Note that:

+* The average days is constructed from all the intervals on the "other" days.
+Remember from above, that all these days have all their intervals measured, so there will be no calculation problem arising from this.
 * This might or might not be considered doing more than what the exercise prompts because it only mentioned strictly NA data (8 such days out of 10 filled).
 But we should consider extreme low days (2 out of 10) as "almost NA" too.
 * We could try to come up with a more advanced interpolating scheme but that's beyond the point of this exercise.
 * In the end it might actually be better to remove these days from the data instead of replacing it with the average day, if we submit to the argument that NA days don't let us learn anything about the subjects activity patterns on the rest of the days.